A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-1. Place a small amount of the unknown compound on a sodium chloride plate.
+1. Prepare a small amount of the unknown compound as a thin film between two clean NaCl plates.

 Nuclear Magnetic Resonance (NMR) Spectroscopy

-2. Transfer the solution to an NMR tube.
+2. Transfer the solution to a clean NMR tube.

-3. Insert the tube into the NMR spectrometer.
+3. Insert the NMR tube into the NMR spectrometer.

 Results